StratifyLabs/StratifyBlog/content/device/2020-12-14-Thread-Local-Error-Context-in-Cpp.md

 # Use One Error per Execution Thread

-Rather than cascading errors by examining return values or checking objects for errors, the error context can be stored as a thread local value.
+Rather than cascading errors by examining return values or checking objects for errors, the error context can be stored as a thread-local value.
 For single-threaded applications, that is just one error context per program.

 ## The Error Context